opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 - A [rolling upgrade](#rolling-upgrade) upgrades nodes one at a time without stopping the cluster.
 - A [cluster restart upgrade](#cluster-restart-upgrade) upgrades services while the cluster is stopped.

 Upgrades spanning more than a single major version of OpenSearch will require additional effort due to the need for reindexing.
 For more information, refer to the [Reindex]({{site.url}}{{site.baseurl}}/api-reference/document-apis/reindex/) API.
-See the [Lucene version reference](#lucene-version-reference) table included later in this guide for help planning your data migration.
+See the [index compatibility reference](#index-compatibility-reference) table included later in this guide for help planning your data migration.

 ### Rolling upgrade